tyamz/CPS3310---PL/notes/lecture12.5.17.md

 | Functional | Racket                         | SML              |
 | OOP        | Ruby (No need to discuss types | Java             |

+- Ruby is more extreme as OOP.
+- Ruby only has private states & all we have in language are objects.

+## How can we define a class in Ruby?

+    class Name
+        definition method_name1 method_args1
+            expression1
+        end
+        definition method_name2 method_args2
+           expression2
+        end
+    end

 # The Rules
 - all values (results) are objects